A pythonic layer on top of the ROOT framework's PyROOT bindings.

 Key features include:

-- Improvements to help you create and manipulate trees, histograms, cuts
+- Improvements to help you create and manipulate trees, histograms, cuts and vectors.

 - Dictionaries for STL types are compiled for you automatically.